jayajitc/DVD/README.md

-Read more on our [Blog](https://cybergisxhub.cigi.illinois.edu/blog/developing-a-disability-vulnerability-dashboard/)We are also planning to expand the database to include census tract level data layers on type of disability and social vulnerability of PwDs.
+Read more on our [Blog](https://cybergisxhub.cigi.illinois.edu/blog/developing-a-disability-vulnerability-dashboard/) We are also planning to expand the database to include census tract level data layers on type of disability and social vulnerability of PwDs.

 ## Contents
 1. [Data/](./Data) This folder contains the raw data files and their metadata.